 Tuition for the LL.M. in Trial Advocacy is set in the spring of each year by Temple University Trustees.
-Candidates are asked to secure their place in class through the payment of a $2,500 non-refundable seat deposit due within 30 days of the official acceptance.
+Fortunately, Temple University has held the line by maintaining its affordable graduate legal education tuition rate at $20,858 for the past few years.
+Candidates for the upcoming year are asked to secure their place in class through a non-refundable seat deposit of a $1,000 due within 30 days of the official acceptance.
 All seat deposits are credited against the fall tuition.
 Tuition, which includes university fees, is billed in the fall and spring semesters.
 Tuition for summer session (11 out of 24 total credits) is included.
 To view information on tuition payment options, please visit the Bursar's Office at http://www.temple.edu/bursar.

 Public Interest Scholarships are awarded to attorneys practicing in public interest law settings.
 A number of partial scholarships are awarded each year and monies are applied equally in the fall and spring semester.
 Awards are finalized in the late spring semester and are dependent on class size and the number of applications.
 Applications for the Public Interest Scholarship are located under the "apply now" link, and should be submitted directly to the LL.M. office.